zekicaneksi/Bomchess/README.md

 ## Regarding Development

-Before everything, i want to let you know that backend and frontend must be both in the same host because of hardcoded "localhost"s in the code.
-This was because of my inexperience at the time of writing the project.

 Considering required technologies (Node.js (npm) and MongoDB) are installed and running

 Running `npm install` in `app/backend` and in `app/front_end` installs the libraries,